Free personalized radio that

 Brand New Eyes went gold by the end of the year, and "The Only Exception" became the band's highest-charting single to date in America.
 Meanwhile, Williams scored her own chart-topper with "Airplanes," a multi-platinum collaboration with hip-hop artist B.o.B.
 Long-simmering tensions between Williams and the Farro brothers had reached a boiling point by late 2010, though, resulting in a messy split between Josh and Zac Farro -- considered by many to be the band's co-founders -- and the three remaining members.
 Days after his exit, Josh Farro wrote a blog post detailing the band's history, including previously unknown details regarding Atlantic's early involvement and Williams' solo contract.

 In 2011, Paramore released the single "Monster," which was included on the Transformers: Dark of the Moon soundtrack.
 This was the first song recorded without the Farro brothers and first to feature York taking over all guitar duties.
 The following year, Paramore began work on new material with producer Justin Meldal-Johnsen (Beck, NIN, Neon Trees, M83) and former Lostprophets drummer Ilan Rubin.
 In 2013, Paramore returned with their fourth studio album, the eponymously titled Paramore.
-Including the singles "Now" and "Still into You," the album featured an expansive stylistic approach that found the group incorporating a variety of sounds from synth pop to gospel. ~ Andrew Leahey, Rovi
+Including the hit singles "Still into You" and "Ain't It Fun," the album featured an expansive stylistic approach that found the group incorporating a variety of sounds from synth pop to gospel. ~ Andrew Leahey

 Track List: Paramore

 Track List: Riot!

 Track List: You're Burning